 Despite its popularity, 304 often gets lumped in with 303 stainless steel during conversation.

 Why?
 Beats us.
-They’re one number apart, but they do have noticeable differences that make one more suitable for certain projects than the other.
+These stainless steel alloys are one number apart, but they do have noticeable differences that make one more suitable for certain projects than the other.

 Let’s do an old-fashioned 303 vs 304 stainless steel properties comparison.